 fn deploycommand to see the functions within it.

-The Functions page shows that the function has been deployed to Oracle Functions.
+The Functions page shows that the function has been deployed to OCI Functions.